 The Bristol Stool Chart

-- Type 1: Separate, hard lumps, like nuts (that are often hard to pass)
+- Type 1: separate, hard lumps, similar to nuts — often hard to pass

-- Type 6: Fluffy pieces with ragged edges, mushy
+- Type 6: fluffy, mushy pieces with ragged edges

-- Type 7: Watery, no solid pieces (entirely liquid)
+- Type 7: watery with no solid pieces — entirely liquid

-As a general rule, type 3 or 4 is the ideal stool as it is easy to pass without being too watery.
+As a general rule, type 3 or 4 is the ideal stool, as it is easy to pass but not too watery.
 Type 1 or 2 means that a person is probably constipated.
 Type 5, 6, or 7 indicates that a person probably has diarrhea.

-This chart helps doctors identify problems, as well as measure the time it takes for food to pass through the digestive system.
-The shape and form of stool may also help doctors to make a correct diagnosis.
+This chart helps doctors identify problems and correlate the time food takes to pass through the digestive system.
+The shape and form of stool may also help doctors make a correct diagnosis.

-The most important thing to do to regulate stool color is to eat healthily.
-As discussed earlier, the ideal stool color is light to dark brown.
-Some people who have a high quantity of greens in their diet may pass poop that has a green color too.
+The most important thing to do to regulate stool color is to eat a healthy diet.
+The ideal stool color is light to dark brown.
+Some people who eat large quantities of greens may pass green poop.

 Having green poop isn’t usually a cause for concern.
-However, it is important for people to keep an eye on both the color and the texture of their stool.
-Anyone who is concerned about the color of their stool should discuss it with their doctor.
+However, it is important to keep an eye on both the color and the texture of stool.
+Anyone who is concerned about the color of their stool should discuss it with a doctor.